Kunshan Jiangsu, China Travel Guide

 Major expressways are generally well-maintained.
 Traffic sometimes runs heavy, especially during rush hours and holidays.

-Self-driving is generally not recommended for most foreign tourists due to license requirements and traffic conditions.
+Self-driving is generally not recommended for most foreign tourists due to license requirements plus vehicle flow conditions.

 Kunshan an inland city.
 Direct sea or river arrivals for international travel are not applicable.